OndrejNepozitek/Edgar-Unity/docs/examples/dead-cells.md

 <Image src="img/v2/examples/dead_cells/underground_level_graph.png" caption="Level graph for the underground level" />

-> **Note:** It seems like the structure of the level may sligthly differ between individual runs of the game.
+> **Note:** It seems like the structure of the level may slightly differ between individual runs of the game.
 For example, the positions of the shop room and the treasure room may be swapped.
 However, to keep it simple, we will use a fixed level graph.
 You can see the [Enter the Gungeon](../examples/enter-the-gungeon) for an example of procedurally generated levels.

 ### Custom room and connection types

 In the level graph above, we used custom room and connection types.
 The implementation of the custom room type can be seen below.
 Each room has its type (entrance, treasure, etc) and also a flag that indicates where it is outside (which is used for rooftop levels).
-Additionaly, we override the `ToString()` implementation so that the type of the room is displayed in the level graph.
+Additionally, we override the `ToString()` implementation so that the type of room is displayed in the level graph.

     public class DeadCellsRoom : RoomBase
     {